aplgr/formmailer/README.md

 ```

 ## Frontend example (Alpine.js + htmx)
-See `examples/partials_contact.html` and `examples/assets/js/contact.js` for a minimal integration.
+See `exaples/contact-form.html` and `examples/assets/js/contact.js` for a minimal integration.
-The form is progressive‑enhancement friendly: if JS is disabled, your fallback action still applies.
+Use your URL as the destination address for the form: `hx-post="https://api.example.com/contact"`

 ## Security notes
 - The script strictly requires `application/json` and rejects oversized bodies.